-Research confirms that eating a well-balanced diet and including certain foods can help improve your general health both now and in years to come.
-Nutritional therapist, Jo Lewin, offers some practical advice...
+Research suggests that eating a well-balanced diet and including certain foods may help improve your general health both now and in years to come.
+Registered nutritionist, Jo Lewin, offers practical tips.

-- Eating a wide variety of fruit and vegetables can help reduce the risk of coronary heart disease.
+- Eating a wide variety of fruit and vegetables may help reduce the risk of coronary heart disease.
 Fruit and vegetables contain vitamins and phytochemicals that help prevent the oxidation of cholesterol, which reduces the chance of it being deposited in the arteries.
-They also contain carbohydrates which give the body energy, but are low in fat which can help with weight control.
+They also contain carbohydrates which give the body energy, but are low in fat so are helpful for weight control.

-- Beans, pulses and porridge oats are high in soluble fibre, which encourages the body to excrete cholesterol before it can be reabsorbed into the bloodstream.
-A high fibre diet also keeps you full up so you are less likely to snack on fattening foods.
+- Beans, pulses and porridge oats are high in a type of fibre that encourages the body to excrete cholesterol before it can be reabsorbed into the bloodstream.
+A high-fibre diet also keeps you full up so you are less likely to snack on fattening foods.

-- There is evidence that substances called ‘plant-sterols’ and ‘stanols’ – which are added to certain foods including certain margarines, spreads and yoghurts – may reduce blood cholesterol levels.
-Even if you do eat sterol enriched foods, it is still important to make sure you follow a healthy diet.
+- There is evidence that substances called ‘plant-sterols’ and ‘stanols’ – which are added to certain foods including certain margarines, spreads and yogurts – may reduce blood cholesterol levels.
+Even if you do eat sterol-enriched foods, it is still important to make sure you follow a healthy diet.

-- Aim for at least five portions of fruit and vegetables a day.
+- Aim for a minimum of five portions of fruit and vegetables a day.

 - Have oil-rich fish at least twice a week.